wlf-darkmatter/archwalker.github.io/about.md

 **Bio**

 I am Zhou Qin, an algorithm engineer interested in graph neural networks, distributed systems, and functional programming.
 I graduated from Cornell University as an M.Eng in computer science student in May.
 2018, and then joined Alibaba Group, working with the commodity risk management team.
 Before that, I achieved my B.Eng degree (also major in computer science) in South China University of Technology.
-Cheek my [Resume](https://github.com/archwalker/archwalker.github.io/blob/master/_posts/Curriculum_Vitae.pdf) for details.
+Check my [Resume](https://github.com/archwalker/archwalker.github.io/blob/master/_posts/Curriculum_Vitae.pdf) for details.

 Personally, I'd like to do some in-depth research beneath a machine learning model (i.e. seeking mathematical explanations).
 I am now mainly focusing on applying graph neural networks into our commodity risk management business scenario.